7 Ways IT Techs Benefit from Multi-Store eCommerce

-Design changes in a multi-store platform don’t require help from IT due to the fact that all stores are managed from one dashboard.
+Design changes in a multi-vendor marketplace platform don’t require help from IT due to the fact that all stores are managed from one dashboard.
 Non-technical workers can log in and adjust the appearance of storefronts, including logos, styles, and content, or companies can bring independent developers and designers on board to create a new look and feel for every store based on the framework created by IT.

-A well-designed multi-store eCommerce platform integrates with a company’s ERP, CRM and any other applications being used to simplify business processes.
+A well-designed multi-vendor marketplace integrates with a company’s ERP, CRM and any other applications being used to simplify business processes.
 All data flows between platforms in a unified stream so that IT techs don’t have to waste time transferring information from one area to another.
 Productivity increases as instances of error decrease, creating a more efficient working environment for everyone in the business.

 Easier Data Management

 multi-vendor eCommerce environment so that IT techs don’t have to manually sync information.
 A master data set ensures consistency across all stores.
 Similar fields generate data that can be transferred to and sorted in a centralized location for easy analysis and management.